home edit page issue tracker

 Inf: infinitive

 Infinitive is the citation form of verbs.
-In Armenian it has non-finite form.
-It is used with the auxiliary տալ to form periphrastic causative voice, and it appears as the argument of other verbs.
+In Armenian, the infinitive is a non-finite verb form.
+It is used with the auxiliary տալ/tal to form periphrastic causative voice, and it can also function as an argument of other verbs.
+The infinitive shares properties of verbs and nouns.
+It inflects for Case, Definite, Number, Number[psor] and Person[psor].

 Examples